 If you are interested in treatment in Germany, please leave a request and our specialists will contact you as soon as possible.

 Bowel cancer is one of the most common oncological diseases in the world.
-It is most common in Western countries.
+The diagnosis is most common in Western countries.
 The largest average frequency is noted in the CIS and Eastern Europe.
 The lowest incidence is in Asia and Africa.
-Men are diagnosed with bowel cancer more often than women.
+Men are diagnosed with colon cancer more often than women.
 In recent years, with the introduction of new methods of treatment, it has been possible to significantly reduce the mortality rate of people with colon cancer. Сolon cancer treatment in Germany, Turkey and Israel demonstrates the highest success rates.
-However, the late diagnosis of the disease remains a major problem, as it does prevents the timely administration of the necessary therapeutic measures.
+However, the late diagnosis of the disease remains a major problem, as it prevents the timely administration of the necessary therapeutic measures.
 Let's discuss what bowel cancer is, how quickly it develops and what are the possible treatments, including stage 4 colon cancer treatment options.

 - Histological type of tumor

 - Type of growth, which determines when bowel cancer will give metastasize

 The degree of differentiation of the tissues from which the tumor grows, influence how long bowel cancer will develop.
 Low-differentiated tumors grow faster than moderately differentiated tumors.
 Highly differentiated tumors have the best prognosis.

 There is a large number of classifications of malignant intestinal tumors.
 In clinical practice, the most commonly used ones are:

 - TNM classification(determines the stage of colon cancer)

 - Types of cancer based on the degree of tissue differentiation